rreinecke/global-gradient-based-groundwater-model/docs/input_output/data.md

 ```

 ## Surface water elevation (e.g., elevation_30.csv)
+Elevation of surface waters: rivers, wetlands, lakes.
+The 30th percentile of the elevation range with in respective grid cell on a finer resolution gave reasonable results for the global model.

 1st column: "spatID" - spatial ID

-2nd column: "data" - surface water elevation in meters (e.g., the 30th percentile of the elevation range on a finer resolution)
+2nd column: "data" - surface water elevation in meters

 ```
 spatID,data